Physical Therapy PT

 Career Paths for Physical Therapists

 Physical therapy online courses offer several opportunities for advancement.
-You can choose to continue your education with a clinical residency or fellowship, or you can opt to specialize in one or more areas.
-Many PTs choose to become leaders in the field by opening their own private practice.
-According to the Bureau of Labor Statistics, physical therapist jobs are growing at 18%, much faster than the average for all professions.
+You can choose to continue your education with a clinical residency or fellowship, or you can opt to specialize in one or more areas.6 Many PTs choose to become leaders in the field by opening a private practice.

 Continuing Education

-After earning a DPT degree, licensed physical therapists can pursue a residency or fellowship to further their education.
+After earning a DPT degree, licensed physical therapists can pursue a residency or fellowship to further their education.6

-• Clinical residency: A clinical residency is an optional, structured program that licensed physical therapists can take post-graduation.
-Typically one year long, it is a clinical and didactic education that is designed to advance a physical therapist’s preparation as a provider of patient care services in a specific area of practice.
+• Clinical residency: USAHS offers a clinical orthopedic residency program as an optional, structured program that licensed physical therapists can take post-graduation.
+Typically completed in one-three years,* it is a clinical and didactic education that is designed to advance preparation for the variety of physical therapist responsibilities and duties within a specific area of practice.

 • Clinical fellowship: A clinical fellowship follows the residency and is similar in structure.
-It is for physical therapists who have clinical expertise in a defined area of clinical practice related to the focus of the fellowship.
-Fellowship programs must have:
+It is for physical therapists with substantial and demonstrable clinical experience who have a specialist certification or completed a residency in a related specialty.7

 Certification and Specializations

-Once they have significant practice experience under their belt, a physical therapist can become board certified as a clinical specialist through the American Board of Physical Therapy Specialties (ABPTS) in one of several specialty areas, including:
+Once they have significant experience with a variety of physical therapist duties and responsibilities, a PT can become board certified as a clinical specialist through the American Board of Physical Therapy Specialties (ABPTS) in one of several specialty areas, including:8

 • Geriatrics